getindiekit/indiekit/packages/endpoint-share/README.md

 ## Usage

-Add `@indiekit/endpoint-share` to your list of plugins, specifying options as required:
+Add `@indiekit/endpoint-share` to your list of plug-ins, specifying options as required:

 ```json
 {